 8. Respond Properly

-Decide what needs to be done:
+Decide what needs to be done and carry it out:

 9. Take Follow-up Action